 That’s when a passage came to mind I want to leave you with, especially if your immediate response to a greeting includes the word “busy.”

-In the passage, Elijah was alone in a cave in the middle of the night when God shows up and asks him, “What are you doing here, Elijah?”
+In the passage, Elijah was alone in a cave in the middle of the night when a word of the Lord shows up and asks him, “What are you doing here, Elijah?”

 He replied, “I have been very zealous for the Lord God…”

-God challenged me last night to consider how well I hear him in my busyness—no matter if I have a newborn and a toddler, business meetings, deadlines, Facebook, Pinterest, television, conferences, school plays, homework, lunches to makes, children to feed, groceries to get, people to follow up with, an oil change, and the list goes on.
+God challenged me at 2:30AM to consider how well I hear him in my busyness—no matter if I have a newborn and a toddler, business meetings, deadlines, social media, conferences, school plays, homework, lunches to makes, children to feed, groceries to get, people to follow up with, an oil change, and the list goes on.

 He kept me awake in the middle of the night to ask, “In the noisiness of life, will you still hear me?”

-“Then a great and powerful wind tore the mountains apart and shattered the rocks…but the Lord was not in the wind…
+“A great and mighty wind was tearing at the mountains and was shattering cliffs before the Lord, but the Lord was not in the wind…

 After the wind there was an earthquake, but the Lord was not in the earthquake…

-After the earthquake came a fire, but the Lord was not in the fire…
+After the earthquake there was a fire, but the Lord was not in the fire…

 Life is noisy.
-Do you recognize his whisper?
+Do you recognize the Lord’s soft whisper?